basilkhuder/RMDExtra/README.md

 devtools::install_github("basilkhuder/RMDExtra")
 ```

-After installation, the theme will appear under the <b>From Template</b> option when creating a new markdown file and you will be asked to give the template a folder a name.
+After installation, the theme will appear under the <b>From Template</b> option when creating a new markdown file and you will be asked to give the template folder a name.

 <h4> To Include R Code </h4>
 Run the following code to produce type of R Script you want to appear in the "code" tab of the theme.
 Use documention = 0 to extract only the R code, and 2 to include documentation